garbados/the-emerald-green/doc/player_guide.md

 A response's effective rank combines the applied card's effective rank with a relevant attribute, plus or minus other circumstantial modifiers at the arbiter's discretion.

+Your Arbiter may say this to you, when a challenge occurs:
+- When requiring a bestowal, *"I challenge your {skill}, and demand a {condition}!"*
+- When requesting an unveiling, *"I witness your {skill}, and prophesy a {condition}!"*

 ### Demands

 Challenges may *demand* a certain kind of response, such as that the player applies a card of a certain suit.
-A response that does not meet this demand suffers a -2 penalty to its effective rank.
-If you are proficient in a skill relevant to the challenge, you may ignore this demand at no penalty, or draw a card if you meet it anyway.
+A response that does not meet this demand suffers a -2 penalty to its effective rank, unless something else happens.
+Failing a demand is like failing a secondary challenge.
+You may pick the lock, but trip an alarm.
+You might hit your foe, but leave yourself open to attack.
+If you are proficient in a skill relevant to the challenge, or you expend a *fortune*, you may ignore this demand at no penalty, or draw a card if you meet it anyway.

 *Examples*: